Take the Next Step

 It states: “It is the policy of Wright State University to uphold and support standards of personal honesty and integrity for all students consistent with the goals of a community of scholars and students seeking knowledge and truth.
 Furthermore, it is the policy of the university to enforce these standards through fair and objective procedures governing instances of alleged dishonesty, cheating, and other academic misconduct.”
 The policy defines plagiarism as “Quoting, paraphrasing, or otherwise using the words or ideas of another as your own without acknowledging or properly citing the other.”

 The policy then defines the processes by which faculty may pursue allegations of academic misconduct and potential sanctions on students who violate the policy.
-This part of the policy may be found in Section XI - Academic Integrity of the Code of Conduct.
+This part of the policy may be found in Academic Integrity Standards and Process for Misconduct (University Policy 3710).